The Role of Natural Disasters in Shaping Landforms: Earthquakes and Tsunamis

 Case Studies of Earthquakes and Tsunamis

-Examining specific historical events can illustrate the impact of earthquakes and tsunamis on landforms.
-Two notable examples are the 2004 Indian Ocean earthquake and tsunami and the 2010 Haiti earthquake.
+Examining specific events provides powerful examples of how earthquakes and tsunamis reshape landforms.
+Here we explore three major disasters: the 2004 Indian Ocean earthquake and tsunami, the 2010 Haiti earthquake, and the 2011 Tohoku earthquake and tsunami.

 2004 Indian Ocean Earthquake and Tsunami